sensics/OSVR-RenderManager/README.md

 **DirectMode:** On platforms that support it, RenderManager implements direct rendering to the display, bypassing operating-system delays and enabling front- buffer rendering.
-On Windows, this is implemented using nVidia's *VR Direct Mode* rendering and AMD's *Direct-to-Display* rendering.
+On Windows, this is implemented using nVidia's *VR Direct Mode* rendering, AMD's *Direct-to-Display* rendering, and on Intel cards via a new Windows rendering interface that supports DirectMode.
 These share a common interface in RenderManager and plans are underway to extend these to new operating systems as they become available.
-DirectMode supports both D3D11 and OpenGL (core and legacy) on Windows.
+DirectMode supports both D3D11 and OpenGL (core and legacy) on Windows except that OpenGL is not yet supported on Intel cards because they do not yet support the OpenGL/D3D interop calls.

 The following capabilities are provided on all supported platforms: